Tayoso/openreach_case_study/README.md

 ## Measuring the effectiveness of the solution

-- Using evaluation metric;
+- Using evaluation metrices;
   - Root Mean Squared Errors which give relatively high weights to large errors.
 Optimising the RMSE means we are aiming to minimise the difference between the predicted dates and actual delivery dates such that the closer we are to the actual delivery date, the better.
 This way, we can tell a model that predicts delivery dates that are much closer to the actual delivery date.
 This is the preferred of the 2 measures.
-  - Mean Absolute Error: Every error has the same weight.
-Using this metric, there will be instances where the predicted delivery date is far off the actual delivery date and because MAE weights errors equally this will mean a model with delivery dates that are farther away from the actual delivery dates.
+  - Mean Absolute Error: Here, every error has the same weight.
+Using this metric, there will be instances where the predicted delivery date is far off the actual delivery date and because MAE weights errors equally, this will mean a model with some predicted delivery dates that are far away from the actual delivery dates.
 - Out of sample Cross Validation; train with 2017-2020 data, test with 2021 data